KTH's exam room template in Canvas

 In order to be certain that students do not have access to the examination assignment in advance, it is important that no information about the wording of the exam or the parts to be assessed can be found in the title of the Canvas assignment or the quiz.
 In some situations, that information can be found through searching even if it is unpublished.

-3. Adjust the availability date for the code of conduct
+3. Publish and set the availability date for the code of conduct

 Set time for the code of conduct so that the students can submit it 15 minutes before the exam starts.

 Go to the left navigation menu “Assignments”.
-Press the quiz that is named “Code of conduct” and click on the pen button “Edit”, which is located to the left, far up on the page.
+Click on the quiz that is named “Code of conduct/Hederskodex”.
 At the bottom of the quiz settings page, you will find the “Assign” settings.
 Set “Available from” to 15 minutes before the start time of the examination.
+Click “Save and publish” when you are done.

 4. Publish the room and assignments